Phial of Galadriel: A splinter of the created light

+Hobbits Frodo Baggins and Sam Gamgee use the Phial to defeat the giant spider Shelob, and the Watchers of the tower of Cirith Ungol.

 For the Tolkien scholar Verlyn Flieger in her book Splintered Light, light is a powerful symbol of divine creation.
 Little of that ancient light remains in the Third Age, but the Phial's light is a surviving fragment of the light of Eärendil's star.
 Flieger likens the Phial's stature to Frodo's: it is a splinter of the created light, just as Frodo is a "broken down" fragment of humanity.
 She suggests contrasting the Phial with the One Ring, as both are called "presents" or "gifts": the Phial is an object of light, the Ring an object of darkness.

 For Rosalia Fernandez-Colmeiro, the Phial of Galadriel illustrates the relationship between water and light in Tolkien's work: the light of Eärendil's Silmaril is captured by the water of Galadriel's fountain.
 Likewise, with its origin in Lothlórien, a forest with axis mundi characteristics, and its power derived from a star, the Phial of Galadriel helps to establish The Lord of the Rings in a mythical space-time.

 'Beren now, he never thought he was going to get that Silmaril from the Iron Crown in Thangorodrim, and yet he did, and that was a worse place and a blacker danger than ours.
 But that’s a long tale, of course, and goes on past the happiness and into grief and beyond it—and the Silmaril went on and came to Eärendil.
 And why, sir, I never thought of that before!
 We've got—you've got some of the light of it in that star-glass that the Lady gave you!
 Why, to think of it, we're in the same tale still!
 It’s going on.
 Don't the great tales never end?'